Budgeting for university

 The National Union of Students (NUS) offers the TOTUM card for student discounts and proof of age.
 It comes with an app to keep on top of new offers, and membership is £14.99 a year.

 If you're studying in England, you may need to pay for NHS prescriptions.
-If you have any longterm health conditions, consider getting a prescription prepayment certificate (PPC).
-A three-month PPC is £29.10 and is worth it if you need more than one prescription per month.
-Students on low income can complete the NHS low-income scheme form (HC1).
-Students living with parents may not be eligible, as housing costs are taken into consideration.
+If you have any long-term health conditions, consider getting a prescription prepayment certificate (PPC).
+Currently, a three-month PPC is £30.25 and is worth it if you need more than one prescription per month.
+Students on a low income can complete the NHS low-income scheme form (HC1).
+Students living with parents may not be eligible, as housing costs like your student rent are taken into consideration.
 Prescriptions are free if you're living in the rest of the UK.

 Tips to manage your money